graasp/graasp-content-climate/README.md

 To edit and view the website in your local environment, follow the instructions below.

-### Prerequisites

-Make sure you have GatsbyJS installed.
-If you don't, click [here](https://www.gatsbyjs.org/docs/preparing-your-environment/) for installation instructions.

 ### Installation

-1. After cloning the repository, run `yarn install`.
+1. After cloning the repository, run `yarn`.
-2. Run `yarn start` to launch the project on a live local server.
-By default, the project will launch on [http://localhost:8000](#).
+2. Run `yarn dev` to launch the project on a live local server.
-3. Edit the source code!
-The main content of the site is located in `/src/subpages`.
-When you finish editing, save your changes, and Gatsby will automatically reload [http://localhost:8000](#) to reflect them.

 ### Deployment

-When you are ready to deploy the website:

-1. Run `yarn build`.
+1. Build the project with `yarn build`
-2. Deploy the website to the development environment ([https://climate.dev.graasp.org](https://climate.dev.graasp.org)) by running `./scripts/deploy.sh -e .env.dev`.
-3. Deploy the website to production ([https://climate.graasp.org](https://climate.graasp.org)) by running `./scripts/deploy.sh -e .env.prod`.

-## Credits

-The landing page was adapted from the [Krisp template](https://github.com/algokun/gatsby-starter-krisp) by [algokun](https://github.com/algokun).
+2. Upload the resulting files
+3. For AWS S3 bucket and Cloudfront settings, you might follow these [instructions](https://docs.astro.build/en/guides/deploy/aws/), especially the part about Cloudfront functions.